DaylightDragon/NumismaticsCalculator/README.md

 # Numismatics Calculator

+### !
+Make sure to check the correct repository branch for your version!
+(1.20.1 / 1.21.1) !

 # What This Does

 This is a client-side forge mod that adds calculator functionality to coin items from the mod `"Create: Numismatics" by IThundxr`.